Adi (name)

-Hebrew-language given name, which means "jewel" or "ornament".
-It also means "my witness" in Hebrew.
+Hebrew-language unisex given name, which means "jewel" or "ornament".
+It also means "my witness" (עֵדִי 'edi) in Hebrew.

 In Arabic, the title Adi (عَدي) was common in military distinctions in the early Islamic era.
 It means "the one who charges" in battle or sports.

-Adi or Aadi (आदि) is also a male Tamil or Sanskrit given name, which means "first"and "superior".
+Adi or Aadi (आदि) is also a male Sanskrit given name, which means "first", "original", and "superior".

-It can also be a short form of Adrian, Aditya, Adriana and Adolf, and is also used as a surname.
+The name also functions as a nickname for Adolf in German and Adrian in Romanian.